Walk(ing) The Walk

 We have discovered we are “pilgrimage people”, or at least, long-distance walkers who love history, being in nature and having space and time to think.
 We know that this is a luxury activity, in terms of time, health and capacity.
 Being able to share these adventures, and their impact on us, is important to us and something we are willing to do the work to do.

-On Supertrip 2024, we got into the rhythm of uploading photos with some short comments daily.
+On SuperTrip 2024, we got into the rhythm of uploading photos with some short comments daily.
 Every other day, I would post a 500-word article/blog.
 Poems and videos would be posted as they arose and got edited.
 This felt good to us and was well-received by our friends.
-We expect this is now “our way” of sharing our travels, though, things may evolve.
+Although each trip is different, and we have moved to this platform, we still expect that this is now “our way” of sharing our travels, though, things may evolve.

 Discover Our Travel Adventures